tonzari/FullStackDemos/Unit_07_HTML_CSS_MVC_API/Web_API_Demos/Demo_01_Web_API_Intro/ReadMe.md

         {
             Dessert result = Dessert.Desserts.FirstOrDefault(x => x.Id == id);

-            if (result != null)
+            if (result is null)
             {
-                return Ok(result);
+                return NotFound();
             }
             else
             {
-                return NotFound();
+                return Ok(result);
             }
         }
 ```

-Doesn't that read nicely?
-If we have a result (it isn't null), then tell the API consumer everything is OK!
+Doesn't that code read nicely?
+If we found a result, then tell the API consumer everything is OK!
 Otherwise, tell them it wasn't found.
+Reads almost like plain English.
+Sorta!

 ## Links / Other resources
 Youtube video tutorial (uses .NET 7 but still helpful): https://www.youtube.com/watch?v=V0UF4vEMlhQ

+Article on the topic of no record found at particular ID: https://apihandyman.io/move-along-no-resource-to-see-here-seriously-http-status-code-204-vs-403-vs-404-vs-410/

+Article on the topic of returning empty lists: https://apihandyman.io/empty-lists-http-status-code-200-vs-204-vs-404/